AnimosWorkshop/Sor-Vault/Sign of Remembrance/Martial Techniques/General/Momental Draw.md

 #Basic #General #Movement

 - Performance Time: Quick action
-- Success DC: Sleight of Hand (Dexterity), DC 8
+* Required Skill: Sleight of Hand (novice)
+* DC Penalty: -
 - Movement Cost: 15'

 You attempt to use your movement in order to save some time when drawing or switching equipment.
-On a success, you perform the Major Interaction action.
+You perform the Major Interaction action.